Juhyung8371/AI-ML-CV-Projects/Generative AI/Fish Tank Doctor/readme.md

 <img src='readme_images/caption_gui.jpg' height=350>

 To streamline the image captioning, I developed a GUI, `caption_gui.py`, to easily save and load the captions to a CSV file format.
-This tool does the most of the tedious work of keeping track of image-caption pairs, so the caption writers can easily save and load captions without worrying about file organization and formatting.
+This tool does the most of the tedious work of keeping track of file organization and formatting, so the caption writers can focus on producing quality captions.

 The format is HuggingFace's `ImageFolder` caption dataset generation method's metadata format, which is described [here](https://huggingface.co/docs/datasets/main/en/image_dataset#image-captioning):